 Internships allow students the opportunity to engage in a project related to the causes and resolution of conflict and /or social justice.
 The Peace and Justice Studies Program encourages students to do internships in the summer and during the academic year in order to develop skills and knowledge of social activism.
-The program sponsors one internship, the Emily Greene Balch Internship, but there are also many other summer internships available through Wellesley Career Education.
+This year the program will offer two scholarships for students' summer projects.
+The scholarships are the Emily Greene Balch Internship, and The Kathleen Dandy Gladstone Internship.
+There are also many other summer internships available through Wellesley Career Education.
 The Emily Greene Balch internship allows students to do social action research in a non-governmental organization in the U.S. or in an international setting.
 In the past, students have undertaken both domestic and international projects such as working for the Southern Poverty Law Center in the American South, working with child labor advocates in Ecuador and Colombia, working with the Truth and Reconciliation Commission in South Africa, and working with Somali immigrants in Boston.
 The internships offer students the opportunity to work with a non-governmental organization.
 These internships are extremely helpful in allowing students to conceptualize a career in this field.

 The Emily Greene Balch Class of 1950 Internship

 The Peace and Justice Studies Program offers an annual summer internship with a $4000 stipend for students to carry out a project which analyzes the ways in which injustice is linked to conflict, or encourages the study of the relationship between peace, justice, and social change.
 The internship is sponsored by the Class of 1950 and is available for either U.S. or international work.
 Previous stipends have been awarded for internships at environmental injustice organizations, a nonprofit program addressing childhood food insecurity in public schools, and many others.
 Students are expected to devote full-time to the internship for a period of 10 weeks.